Category Archives: MICROSOFT

 3. Search results are not what’s expected – Searching for an application programming interface (API) often doesn’t land within the top search results.
 There is a lack of trust due to cross-site navigation doesn’t behave as expected.

-Field Research
+On-Premise Field Research

 Then, he’ll learn the API and follow the link from the API page to the applicable code samples, download them, and play with the samples to learn the API space – and confirm he’s indeed found the right API.
-About 80% of the time, he’ll find what needs to identify the right API and know how to use it, through this strategy.
+About 80% of the time, he’ll find what needs to identify the right API and know how to use it through this strategy.

 Developer 2 starts by finding the right class/API.
 When he isn’t sure what JavaScript API or class to use, he’ll start by typing stuff into Visual Studio to see whether IntelliSense helps him find it.
-But often it just gives a list of every object available – this doesn’t help him.
+But often, it just gives a list of every object available – this doesn’t help him.

 Improve Search – MVP